iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limit Part I.md

 **Proof**

-We use the prvious theorem to identify a subsequence of the natural numbers that only differs with the natural number for finite many numbers.
+We use the previous theorem to identify a subsequence of the natural numbers that only differs with the natural number for finite many numbers.
 To do what, we start by considering that:

 $$